Wall Street falls as Trump's trade war overshadows good news on the economy

 A separate report, meanwhile, said fewer U.S. workers applied for unemployment benefits last week than economists expected.
 It's the latest signal that the job market remains relatively solid overall.
 If that can continue, it could allow U.S. consumers to keep spending, and that's the main engine of the economy.

 On Wall Steet, some stocks connected to the artificial-intelligence industry were resuming their slide and weighing on stock indexes.
-Palantir Technologies, which offers an AI platform for customers, sank 4.8%.
-Super Micro Computer, which makes servers, lost 5.2%.
-Nvidia initially fell but crawled back to a gain of 0.6%.
+Palantir Technologies, which offers an AI platform for customers, sank 6.1%.
+Super Micro Computer, which makes servers, lost 7.4%.
+Nvidia fell 1%.

 Such stocks have been under the most pressure in the U.S. stock market's recent sell-off after critics said their prices shot too high in the frenzy around AI.